-A.5 Plastic containers and toughened glass
+Plastic containers and toughened glass

 Glasses containing drinks may be used as weapons during incidents of disorder and in untoughened form, can cause very serious injuries.
-To reduce the risks of glass injuries, the Council may consider applying conditions requiring either the use of plastic containers or toughened glass.

 Consideration could therefore be given to conditions requiring either the use of plastic containers or toughened glass which inflicts less severe injuries where considered necessary.